 Change is in the air.
-And in the water.
-In the streets.
-On the placards, in the voices of the people on the march.
-With a single, united voice, we hear the cry: Change!
+And in the streets.
+It’s on the placards, in the words of people on the march.
+With a single, united voice: Change!

-But change isn’t always the problem, it’s too often the people who propose it without self-reflection and humility.
+Change isn’t always the real problem, too often it’s the people who propose it without self-reflection and humility.
 Back in the early 2000s, I was in a leadership forum for the city of Milwaukee.
-One evening, when.
-It was my turn to moderate the guest panel, the topic might have had something to do with leadership.
+One evening, it was my turn to moderate the guest panel and the topic might have had something to do with leadership.
 Maybe the family.
 Maybe communities.
-The four panelists all were quite descriptive of how change was needed and long, long overdue.
-Towards the end, I mentioned that all of their advice was directed towards others.
-My last question was to ask how they themselves might change.
+The four panelists all were quite descriptive of how change was needed and long overdue.
+Towards the end, I wondered that all of their advice was directed towards others, so I asked how they themselves might change.
 What was it that they were doing that might need some improvement to help with change?
 This was not a welcome question nor obviously one with easy answers.

-It’s been told that The Times of London once ran an essay contest asking, What’s Wrong with the World?
-Chesterton, who in his lifetime wrote over 100 books and over 5000 essays (A typical prolific journalist might write 2000 essays and no books in his or her lifetime) responded with this simple essay to the question of what’s wrong with the world:
+Over one hundred years ago, The Times of London ran an essay contest asking, What’s Wrong with the World?
+Chesterton, a prolific writer who had written over 100 books and over 5000 essays, responded to the question of what’s wrong with the world with this: